1005 N. Marion St.

 • formally arrested before being transported to jail.

 Either way, you must answer the criminal traffic charge in court.
-The first court date is known as the arraignment which is set about four weeks after the incident.
+The first court date is the “arraignment,” scheduled about four weeks after the incident.

-In Pinellas County, misdemeanor traffic crimes are prosecuted in the county court and felony traffic crimes are prosecuted in circuit court.
-The cases are heard at the Criminal Justice Center in Clearwater, FL.
+In Pinellas County, misdemeanor traffic crimes are prosecuted in the county court, and felony traffic crimes are prosecuted in circuit court.
+The cases are heard at the Criminal Justice Center (CJC) courthouse in Clearwater, FL.

 Attorney for Traffic Crimes in Pinellas County

-If you were accused of a crime that occurred while you were operating a motor vehicle in Pinellas County, then contact the experienced criminal defense attorneys at Sammis Law Firm.
+If you were accused of a crime while operating a motor vehicle in Pinellas County, contact the experienced criminal defense attorneys at Sammis Law Firm.

 We represent clients charged with traffic crimes, both felony and misdemeanor offenses, at the Criminal Justice Center (CJC) courthouse in Clearwater, FL.